gandie/NXT/README.md

 nxt_direct -m bluetooth -g
 ```

-## Not recomended, only for advanced Users
+## Not recommended, only for advanced Users

--Download bluetooth driver header files (to compile python bluetooth bindings)
++ Download bluetooth driver header files (to compile python bluetooth bindings)
--Create virtualenv
++ Create virtualenv
--Install last stable release of nxt python bindings into virtualenv
++ Install last stable release of nxt python bindings into virtualenv
--Keep the releasse for possible modifications
++ Keep the releasse for possible modifications
--Install rest of the requirements into virtualenv via pip
++ Install rest of the requirements into virtualenv via pip
--Install this python module into virtualenv
++ Install this python module into virtualenv

-Somehting like this in bash (not yet tested!):
+Something like this in bash (not yet tested!):
 ```
 sudo apt-get install libbluetooth-dev python-virtualenv virtualenv -p python3 venv3